13strings/personal-website/README.md

 # Website Design
-Making a personal website for my professional resume/projects!
+Making a personal website for my resume/projects!
 Mostly for fun :-)